 In order to support authentication, we introduce an optional two-message exchange into NLS called the Authentication Exchange, or AX.
-This exchange is needed in order to carry the challenge-response information.
+This exchange is needed in order to carry the challenge-response information, and is described in detail in section Section 4.6.

-13.2 Security Model
+13.2.
+Security Model